-FSA Campylobacter Surveillance Results for the fourth quarter of 2017 (October to December)
+FSA Campylobacter Surveillance Results for the second quarter of 2018 (April to June)

-The results of our campylobacter survey for the fourth quarter of 2017, published today - Thursday 22 February 2018 - show Waitrose had 2% of chickens testing positive for levels of campylobacter >1000 cfu/g (colony forming units).
+The results of our campylobacter survey for the second quarter of 2018 (April to June), published today, Thursday 13th September 2018, shows that Waitrose had 4% of chickens testing positive for levels of campylobacter >1000 cfu/g (colony forming units) over the period.

-This is the second quarter of data to be published under new FSA rules that place responsibility for campylobacter surveillance and data publication on supermarkets themselves.
+This is the fourth quarter of data to be published under the latest FSA rules that place responsibility for campylobacter surveillance and data publication on supermarkets themselves.

 We have been robust in our data gathering and analysis, surveying chicken both at factory and on supermarket shelf.

-A Waitrose spokesperson said: "We are delighted with this result which is in line with seasonal expectations.
-Because we know that the prevalence of campylobacter is reduced over a product's shelf life, we have ensured our sampling is random and have adhered throughout the survey to the FSA testing protocol.
+A Waitrose spokesperson said: "We are pleased that our results remain well below the FSA target of 7% or fewer samples testing >1000cfu/g.
+Our testing regime is rigorous and because we know that the prevalence of campylobacter is reduced over a product's shelf life, we have ensured our sampling is random and have adhered throughout the survey to the FSA testing protocol.
 These results demonstrate the robustness of our testing procedures and we are confident our approach to tackling campylobacter is consistently effective.”